Analysis of Unitarity in Conformal Quantum Gravity: Conclusion

 For more traditional theories (Yang-Mills for example), the discussion on unitarity basically ends here since, if $\mathcal{V}_\text{tr}$ is a space with positive-definite metric, unitarity of the theory follows immediately \cite{Kugo1978-1,Kugo1979a,Kugo1979}.
 The situation is not so straight-forward for the present theory however.
 Though the spin-1 sector possesses a positive-definite metric, the metric in the spin-2 subspace is indefinite, a fact that appears to be a general feature of quantum gravitation \cite{Stelle1978,Kugo1978-2}.
-However, the indefinite metric turns out to be a helpful feature since, though these transverse spin-2 states belong to the same class under the BRST cohomology (singlets), the gauge-fixed Hamiltonian distinguishes between them.
-There in fact only exists one type of Hamiltonian eigenstate, a state that remains unchanged after scattering if the scattering operator commutes with the Hamiltonian i.e.\ if time translation invariance of the theory is unbroken.
-However, after identifying the physical matrix elements corresponding to the single spin-2 eigenvalue as
+However, the indefinite metric turns out to be a remarkable feature since, though these transverse spin-2 states belong to the same class under the BRST cohomology (singlets), the gauge-fixed Hamiltonian distinguishes between them.
+There actually only exists one type of Hamiltonian eigenstate that forms a Hamiltonian invariant subspace i.e.\ a BRST invariant subspace that remains unchanged after scattering if the scattering operator commutes with the Hamiltonian.
+However, we have explicitly shown that the physical matrix elements (the transition amplitudes between two physical states)

-one may expand this expression using the LSZ reduction formula to find an unclear expression of unitarity and an apparent lack of energy conservation, which should be interpreted as the way in which the ghost problem manifests itself in this covariant operator formalism.
+do not allow for an interpretation of probability, indicating that unitarity of the S-matrix on the physical subspace is violated.
+This fact should be interpreted as the way in which the ghost problem manifests itself in the covariant operator formalism.